sunqinxuan/sunqinxuan.github.io/_pages/about.md

 My research focuses on [simultaneous localization and mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) in robotics, with in-depth studies on pose estimation, constraint analysis and geometric feature parameterization methods.

 I am currently an assistant researcher at Zhejiang Lab, where I am primarily responsible for key research tasks in several national projects.
-My research mainly includes visual navigation, inertial navigation, and magnetic compensation.
+My research mainly includes inertial navigation, geomagnetic navigation and magnetic interference compensation.

 If you are interested in my research, please feel free to check out my [academic papers](https://sunqinxuan.github.io/publications/) and [research projects](https://sunqinxuan.github.io/projects/).